jonesd/docker-presentation/slides.md

 ## Run node application
 + Containers start isolated from the host so we will need to provide access to our code
-+ Run with the -v volume argument to map the host filesystem current directory to the container's /usr/src/app directory
++ Run with the `-v` volume argument to map the host file system current directory to the container's /usr/src/app directory
-+ The -w argument sets the container's working directory to /usr/src/app
++ The `-w` argument sets the container's working directory to /usr/src/app

 ---